Forgiveness in 60 Minutes

 First, a true story.

-Back in 1983, Mike Wallace did a very memorable interview for the Sunday evening CBS news magazine, 60 Minutes.
+Back in 1983, Mike Wallace did a very memorable interview for the Sunday evening CBS news magazine television show, 60 Minutes.
 He interviewed Yehiel De-Nur, a Jewish holocaust survivor who was at the trial of Adolf Eichmann.

 Adolf Otto Eichmann was a German Nazi a Lieutenant Colonel in the German army.
-He was one of the major architects of the Holocaust, including being given the responsibility of directing the logistics of the mass deportation of Jews to the ghettos and to the extermination camps in German-occupie Eastern Europe.
-After the war, he fled to Argentine where he assumed a false identity.
+He was one of the major architects of the Holocaust, including being given the responsibility of directing the logistics of the mass deportation of Jews to the ghettos and to the extermination camps in German-occupied Eastern Europe.
+After the war, he fled to Argentina where he assumed a false identity.

 Eichmann worked for Mercedes-Benz in Argentina until 1960 when he was captured by Israeli operatives and extradited to Israel.

 In 1961 he was tried in an Israeli court on 15 criminal charges, including crimes against humanity and war crimes.
-In 1962 the facilitator and manager of the extermination of millions of people were found guilty and executed by hanging.
+In 1962, Adolf Eichmann, the facilitator and manager of the extermination of millions of people was found guilty and executed by hanging.

 At the trial, Eichman sat in a bulletproof glass booth.
 In the proceedings, the prosecution presented over 1,500 war documents and called 90 witnesses that survived the Nazi death camps.
-Yehiel De-Nur was one of those.
+Yehiel De-Nur was one of those witnesses.

 Knowing he’d be a witness at the Eichmann trial, in the many nights preceding the trial, De-Nur had nightmares about this moment; the moment he’d finally see this Aryan monster in person.